ModioAB/caramel/README.txt

 Caramel makes it easier (it's never completely easy) to run your own certificate authority and manage and maintain keys and signing periods.

+Caramel focuses on reliably and continuously updating short-lived certificates where clients (and embedded devices) continue to "phone home" and fetch updated certificates.
+This means that we do not have to provide OCSP and CRL endpoints to handle compromised certificates, but only have to stop updating the certificate.
+This also means that Expired certificates should be considered broken.

 How does Caramel work?
 ----------------------